mpelleau/AbSolute/README.md

 opam install dune apron apronext odoc picasso
 ```

-You might also want to install get the developpement version of the apronext and the picasso library (which used to be part of AbSolute) which you can by doing:
+You might want to get the developpement version of the apronext and the picasso library (which used to be part of AbSolute) in which case you can install them by doing:

 ```sh
 git clone https://github.com/ghilesZ/apronext